parsasabetz/parsasabetz/README.md

 I specialize in **TypeScript** and **Next.js** (*though I'm constanting learning new stuff, can't keep here updated!*), and I spend my free time tyring to contirbute as much as I can!

-Arts, Medicine, Mathematics and AI enthusiast, and Machine Learning student.
-The list is _looong_, use your imagination from here and on! ⛵️
+Arts, Medicine, Mathematics and AI enthusiast, and Machine Learning student.<br> The list is _looong_, use your imagination from here and on! ⛵️

 ---